-Keep your lawn mowed regularly.
-Keeping your lawn moved will not only keep your grass blades shorter but if there are any eggs in the turf your mower will suck them up killing any larvae that may hatch.
+Keeping your lawn mowed regularly will not only keep your grass blades shorter, but if there are any eggs in the turf your mower will suck them up, killing any larvae before they hatch.

 How Do We Get Rid of Armyworms?